Britney and Kevin: Chaotic: Home media

-Britney & Kevin: Chaotic... the DVD & More is the eight video album by American recording artist Britney Spears.
-It was released on September 27, 2005 in the United States.
-The DVD contains the series' five episodes, as well as unreleased footage and music videos for "Do Somethin'" and "Someday (I Will Understand)".
-Also included is a photo gallery of the couple's wedding ceremony.
-Spears' first extended play of the same name was included as a bonus CD to the DVD release.
-The presentation is offered in the aspect ratio of 1.33:1.
+Britney and Kevin: Chaotic was made available on DVD on September 27, 2005.
+Packaged with an extended play (EP) including three previously unreleased tracks by Spears, the DVD contains the series' five episodes, as well as unreleased footage, two music videos, and a photo gallery of the couple's wedding ceremony.
 In Japan, the DVD peaked at number 40 on the Oricon DVD chart, staying on the chart for four weeks.

 Reception

 Critical response

-Britney and Kevin: Chaotic was heavily criticized by critics.
+Britney and Kevin: Chaotic was heavily panned by critics.
 Taylor Carik of Flak Magazine considered the series an "insult to common sense and decency", while commenting that "Britney's ridiculous behavior in Chaotic confirms the obvious transparency of her status as a 'celebrity product' and the calculated nature of her success".
 He also noted that music critics would "easily open the floodgates for new and creative ways to discuss her offense to pop culture's attempts at meaningfulness".
 Aaron Beierle of DVD Talk reviewed the series as an "absolute disaster of the highest order", while writing that: "[Britney & Kevin: Chaotic] is an absolutely watchable and horrifying train wreck of a series".
 Slant Magazine writer Ed Gonzalez noted that "the show's extreme shooting style makes it especially hard to stare at what is—no more no less—a totem to the pop singer's narcissism".
 He stated that the views Spears expresses in the series suggest that she is "someone who believes they're the only person on the face of the earth".

 Josh Wolk of Entertainment Weekly felt that Britney and Kevin: Chaotic was Spears' "career suicide by videocam", commenting, "the truth is not only that she's vapid, but that she's self-obsessed to a dangerous degree".
 Wolk also noted "many intersecting things wrong on this show and with Britney that I can't possibly prioritize them".
 Laura Fries of Variety perceived the series as "a visual assault of nauseating camera angles, likely to upset even the most desensitized TV viewer".
 Hayley Butler of Jam! gave the final episode of the series a mixed review, saying it "was full of tear-jerking moments" and "the only episode not full of stupid jokes, childish behaviour and Britney's thoughts on life", commenting that Spears and Federline wedding scenes "looked to be a very emotional and touching event".
 Butler also wondered "if they feel their show served its purpose".

 During a 2013 interview, Spears described the series as "probably the worst thing I've done in my career", and said: "I would never do something like that again."